Press & Media

 2 August 2017

-Wired Magazine: OBAMA ALUMS POUR $1.5 MILLION INTO PROGRESSIVE TECH STARTUPS
+WIRED: OBAMA ALUMS POUR $1.5 MILLION INTO PROGRESSIVE TECH STARTUPS

 AFTER A PRESIDENTIAL campaign ends–particularly if it ends badly—the campaign’s once-innovative tools to target voters tend to collect dust along with unused boxes of buttons and bumper stickers.
 Unlike the campaign tchotchke, however, those data analytics and targeting tools could actually be useful to future national and state campaigns.

 Now, a group of former Obama staffers is trying to break that cycle.
 The group, Higher Ground Labs, is taking a note from Sand Hill Road and applying venture-capital tactics to progressive politics.
 On Wednesday, Higher Ground is disclosing investments totaling nearly $1.5 million in 10 startups and enrolling them in a five-month accelerator program, during which they’ll work with mentors from the political-tech space to build their businesses.